ElectricRCAircraftGuy/eRCaGuy_hello_world/cpp/std_mutex_vs_std_lock_guard_vs_std_unique_lock_vs_std_scoped_lock_README.md

 1. `std::scoped_lock` is a very simple mechanism, like a C++11 `std::lock_guard`, except that the C++17 `std::scoped_lock` can be used on **multiple mutexes simultaneously!**
 1. If using C++17 or later, it is recommended to use `std::scoped_lock` instead of the `std::lock_guard`.
 1. A `std::scoped_lock` wraps one or more mutexes, just like a `std::lock_guard`, except a `std::lock_guard` can only wrap ONE mutex at a time!
+1. Is a "smart lock".
+See what this means above.
+In short:
+    1. Wraps _one or more_ mutexes.
     1. At creation, a `std::scoped_lock` automatically locks the mutex(es).
     1. Upon destruction as it exits scope, a `std::scoped_lock` automatically unlocks the mutex(es).
 1. Even in C++11, you can use the more feature-rich `std::unique_lock` as well, to do the exact same thing as a `std::scoped_lock`, but on a _single mutex at a time_.
 To do the same thing in C++11 on _multiple mutexes at once_, you must use a call to the `std::lock(mutex1, mutex2, mutexN)` function instead, thereby explicitly locking all mutexes at once.
 See examples below.

 <a id="sample-code-3"></a>